 2. Manage your health conditions.

 - Take your medicines as directed.
-Do not stop taking your medicines until your doctor says that it is OK.
+Do not stop taking your medicines until your healthcare provider says that it is OK.

 - Consider using less costly generics as safe and effective alternatives to your more costly brand-name medicines.
-Discuss with your doctor if this is an option for you and get your questions answered.
+Discuss with your healthcare provider if this is an option for you and get your questions answered.

 - If you have diabetes, check your blood sugar level.

-- Ask your doctor how you should manage your health conditions during pregnancy.
+- Ask your healthcare provider how you should manage your health conditions during pregnancy.

 - Some women need a device to help their heart work.
-Talk to your doctor about what device is best for your heart problem.
+Talk to your healthcare provider about what device is best for your heart problem.

 3. Get the facts about aspirin.

-Daily use of aspirin to prevent heart attacks or a stroke is not right for everyone.
+Daily use of aspirin to prevent a heart attack or stroke is not right for everyone.